Wella's Charity Challenge: The Wig Bank of Caldwell County

-The Wig Bank of Caldwell County offers a home-like setting for cancer patients and their caregivers to gather for support group meetings.
 With the advantage of being located in the furniture capitol of the U.S., the group secured help from a number of local furniture manufacturers, who each sponsored and decorated a room in The Wig Bank house.
 “Now there’s a living room with a fireplace, a kitchen and a dining room, and the bedroom has been turned into a meeting room,” says Icard.
 “Downstairs, we have a big screen TV and pool table four our males, who are either patients themselves or are the loved ones of a patient coming for a support group meeting.”

 Today, the home, which is frequently staffed by a nurse from the hospital, is supported by a number of cancer support groups, including Look Good Feel Better, Arm in Arm, Futures Unlimited, Reach to Recovery, I Can Cope, Just Us Guys, CHIPS (a group for children patients and their families), as well as a music therapy program, restorative yoga, and a support group for caregivers.